Florida Personal Injury Attorneys Go to Work for Victims of Trucking Accidents in the Lakeland Area

 - The vehicle’s manufacturer — Defective auto parts, including tires and axles, are hazards on the road that can lead to a serious accident.
 That’s why we thoroughly examine the evidence of your case to see if a faulty part played a role in your accident.
 If so, we go after the truck’s manufacturer to collect compensation from the responsible company.

-Call Kaylor, Kaylor & Leto, P.A. today at 800.900.7734 or contact us online to schedule a free consultation about your trucking accident.
+Call our legal team at Kaylor, Kaylor & Leto, P.A. today at or contact us online to schedule a free consultation about your trucking accident.
 We possess the knowledge and experience to find the party responsible for any injuries you have suffered.
-Our offices are located in Winter Haven, Lakeland, Sebring and Tampa for your convenience, and we represent clients throughout the counties of Hillsborough, Pasco, Pinellas, Highlands, Hardee, Osceola, Seminole, Lake and Orange.
+Our offices are located in Winter Haven, Lakeland, Sebring and Tampa for your convenience, and our attorneys represent clients throughout the counties of Hillsborough, Pasco, Pinellas, Highlands, Hardee, Osceola, Seminole, Lake and Orange.